 A feature update includes new capabilities.
 From the drop-down menu, select a figure between 0 and 365.

-This is what you want to change if you want to defer the installation of Windows 10 October 2018 Update.
+This is what you want to change if you want to defer the installation of Windows 10 May 2019 Update v1903.
 You can Pause, or Delay/Defer Updates up to 365 days via Settings.

 If you wish to defer installation of security updates, you may select a figure from 0 to 30 under the heading – A quality update includes security improvements.